Black Belly of the Tarantula: Plot

 Maria is interrupted during a massage by her angry husband, Paolo.
 He has proof that she has been unfaithful to him, though she denies it.
-That night, an individual dressed in black and wearing surgical gloves brutally murders her after injecting her with a chemical that leaves her paralyzed but still conscious.
+That night, an individual dressed in black and wearing surgical gloves brutally murders Maria in her home after injecting her with a chemical that leaves her paralyzed but still conscious.
 The next day, the inspector assigned to the case, Tellini, questions Paolo.
 The police find a picture of Maria being caressed by a man's hand, but his identity is unknown because half the picture is missing.
 At home that night, Tellini confesses to his artist wife, Anna, that he does not feel cut out for homicide investigations.

 The killer strikes again, this time murdering a clothing store owner with no connection to Maria.
 Tellini continues to investigate the crime and trace the needles used in the crime to a local doctor.
 The doctor protests his innocence, and when Tellini leaves the office, he is accosted by Paolo.
 Paolo too insists he is innocent and plans to conduct his own investigation.
 Tellini visits a scientist acquaintance of the second victim, who demonstrates that a species of wasp will use a toxin to paralyze and eviscerate a tarantula to lay its eggs in the corpse.
 Tellini has the scientist arrested on drug possession charges.

 Laura, who owns the spa that Maria patronized the day of her death, phones Mario, who was Maria's lover in the picture.
 He and Laura take photos of lovers to blackmail them, and she tells him to deliver the last batch of photos of Maria's indiscretions to a woman named Franca.
 When Mario goes to deliver the package, Tellini and Paolo (who is now working with Tellini) chase him.
 After a brief struggle with Mario on the rooftop of a building, Paolo falls to his death, and Mario is then run down by a car in the street below.
 Shortly after being interviewed by Tellini, Franca is murdered in her apartment.
 Tellini is ridiculed by his colleagues after a tape of him and his wife having sex is found at Mario's house, prompting Tellini to again consider leaving the force.
 However, when he is nearly killed in a staged automobile accident, he realizes he needs to solve at least this one last crime.